-A primary objective of the Business Payments Coalition (BPC) is to promote widespread adoption of electronic business-to-business (B2B) payments, remittance data, and invoices.
-In addition, the BPC supports the ISO 20022 standard for payments as a way to achieve operational efficiencies, improvements to treasury management and customer experience, and improved global interoperability.
+A primary objective of the Business Payments Coalition (BPC) is to promote digitalization and straight-through processing (STP) of electronic payments between businesses.
+Key activities to support that objective are to catalyze widespread adoption of electronic invoices (e-invoices), and automated processing of remittance data (e-remittance).
+In addition, the BPC supports adoption of the ISO 20022 payment message standard as one key ingredient to achieve operational efficiencies, improvements to treasury management and customer experience, and improved global interoperability.

 One of the key steps to achieving ubiquitous B2B electronic payments in the United States is establishing a standard way to send electronic invoices (e-invoices) and remittance (e-remittance) data between businesses.
-The e-invoice exchange framework, imagined by the BPC, is a way to do just that.
-This framework allows for improved payments efficiency by transforming B2B payments from a fragmented, multi-step process to an automated one that, ideally, achieves straight-through-processing.
+An exchange framework is an electronic delivery network based on a set of technical standards and policies to allow businesses to securely share electronic supply chain documents with one another.
+An exchange framework, allows for improved payments efficiency by transforming B2B invoicing and remittance information processes from a fragmented, manual, multi-step process to an automated one that, ideally, achieves straight-through processing.

 - SMB Accounting Software APIs Initiative (PDF) (2019)

 This paper documents the work of the BPC to research Application Programming Interfaces (APIs) available to facilitate electronic payments in small-to-medium business accounting software.

 - Retail Debit Balances Best Practices and Procedures (PDF) (2016)

 This Technical Report offers best practices and procedures for standardizing the handling of debit balances from both the supplier and retailer perspectives.
 The scope includes account reconciliation, notification guidelines, timeframes, roles and responsibilities of each party, and supporting documentation.

 - Best Practices for Handling Retail Debit Balances Webinar Recording (YouTube) (2016)